 - 1. Pellet the beads with the MPC until the solution is clear.
-Remove and discard the supernatant. - Add 375 μL (MC tube format) or 180 μL (0.2 mL format) warmed Wash Buffer X to the beads, remove from the MPC, place on heat block for 15 seconds, and briefly vortex or mix by pipetting.
+Remove and discard the supernatant.
+TIP: This supernatant can be optionally saved as a backup for re-capture with the same or different baits. - Add 375 μL (MC tube format) or 180 μL (0.2 mL format) warmed Wash Buffer X to the beads, remove from the MPC, place on heat block for 15 seconds, and briefly vortex or mix by pipetting.
 Briefly centrifuge the mixture. - 3.
-Incubate for 5 minutes at the T_w in the heat block or thermal cycler.
-Agitate at the 2.5 minute mark via gentle vortexing and then briefly centrifuge. - Repeat steps 1 through 3 two times for MC tube format (three washes total), or three times for 0.2 mL format (four washes total).
+Incubate for 5 minutes at the T_W in the heat block or thermal cycler.
+Agitate at the 2.5 minute mark via gentle vortexing and then briefly centrifuge. - 4.
+Repeat steps 1 through 3 two times for MC tube format (three washes total), or three times for 0.2 mL format (four washes total).
 After the last wash and pelleting, remove as much liquid as possible without touching the bead pellet.